Material Insights

 Chemical Resistance and Long-Term Durability

-High-performance polymers are also known for their chemical resistance, making them ideal for use in environments where parts may be exposed to corrosive chemicals or solvents.
+High-performance polymers are also known for their chemical resistance, making them ideal for use in environments where parts may be exposed to corrosive chemicals or very acidic or basic environments.
 PEEK and PEKK, for example, are virtually impervious to hydrocarbons, acids, and alkalines, making them suitable for use in chemical processing equipment and medical implants.
 Their resistance to hydrolysis and radiation further extends their applications in biomedical and pharmaceutical industries.

 The long-term durability of these polymers makes them ideal for parts that need to retain their properties over extended periods of time, even under mechanical stress and high temperatures.
 This includes applications in turbines, gears, and valves, where components are subjected to constant wear and chemical exposure.